Hurence/logisland/logisland-docs/plugins.rst

    "kafka.topic.default.replicationFactor", "if autoCreate is set to true, this will set the number of replica for each partition at topic creation time", "", "2", "", ""
    "**kafka.metadata.broker.list**", "a comma separated list of host:port brokers", "", "sandbox:9092", "", ""
    "**kafka.zookeeper.quorum**", "No Description Provided.", "", "sandbox:2181", "", ""
-   "kafka.manual.offset.reset", "Sets manually an initial offset in ZooKeeper: smallest (automatically reset the offset to the smallest offset), largest (automatically reset the offset to the largest offset), anything else (throw exception to the consumer)", "largest offset : the offset to the largest offset, smallest offset : the offset to the smallest offset, ", "largest", "", ""
+   "kafka.manual.offset.reset", "Sets manually an initial offset in ZooKeeper: smallest (automatically reset the offset to the smallest offset), largest (automatically reset the offset to the largest offset), anything else (throw exception to the consumer)", "largest offset : the offset to the largest offset, smallest offset : the offset to the smallest offset, ", "null", "", ""
    "**output.folder.path**", "the location where to put files : file:///tmp/out", "", "null", "", ""
    "**output.format**", "can be parquet, orc csv", "parquet : , orc : , txt : , json : , ", "null", "", ""
    "**record.type**", "the type of event to filter", "", "null", "", ""